 Third, enforce the delivery of consistent and standardized project status reports by project managers.
 Creating an executive-level dashboard view of all project reports will enable management to reallocate resources across functions and the portfolio.

 Just as customers expect standardized project management, they will appreciate consistency.
 Quality of service is more challenging to align, however, as human factors like work style, education level, skill level, etc. vary between people.
-To ensure you align quality of service, focus on three areas.
+To ensure you align the quality of service, focus on three areas.

 First, document all content to deliver services, including training workbooks, installation instructions, maintenance guides, etc. Capture the qualitative suggestions from your best service delivery professionals and create a formally published document to share with the customer so expectations are set and processes followed.